 Battersea Arts Centre - an arts centre in an iconic historic building that has pioneered a 'Scratch' approach to arts production, which invites audiences in to watch early versions of shows and provide feedback.

 The Young Vic - an innovative and award-winning theatre

 RoomOne - a production company that uses modern technology to bring people the best stories in the most exciting ways.

-Connected Culture is a collaboration between King’s College London's Department of Informatics and Dr Ali Hossaini, brokered and supported by the Cultural Institute at King’s.
+Connected Culture is a collaboration between King’s College London's Department of Informatics and Dr Ali Hossaini.
+It is supported by the university's Culture team.